 “Of.
 Course.”
 He dropped me on my behind and I bounced to my feet.

-I spun on my heel and made a break for it as Leeroy popped out and shouted, “Munke, you numbskull!
+On my heel, I spun and made a break for it as Leeroy emerged, shouting, “Minké, you dumbooka!
 I said to stop Magna-Racha!”

-My feet pounded the dirt beneath me as I sprinted through the carnival crowds.
-I ran past games, food, and other sideshow acts.
-Leeroy and Munke were on my heels; I heard their footfalls not far away.
+My feet pounded the dirt as I sprinted through the carnival crowds.
+I ran past games, food, and sideshow acts.
+Leeroy and Minké were on my heels.

-A nearby tent looked dark inside—the perfect place to hide.
-I rushed into the tent and ducked behind a barrel.
-Munke thundered by, but Leeroy doubled over catching his breath.
+There was a dark tent ahead, the perfect place to hide.
+I rushed inside and ducked behind a barrel.
+Minké thundered by, but Leeroy fell to his knees catching his breath.
 My heart froze as I waited.
-Might he keep going or come searching?
-I held my breath.

-I spun right into a long tentacle which wrapped around my waist and lifted me off the ground.
-I wanted to struggle and kick, but a brunette sat across a table.
+I spun right into a tentacle which wrapped around my waist and lifted me off the ground.
+My struggling and kicking did no good.
+A pale teenage girl sat across a table.
 She was beautiful with her shoulder-length charcoal hair and almost-glowing green eyes.
-From the back of her obsidian dress, eight octopus appendages jutting from the middle of her back.
+From the back of her obsidian dress, eight octopus appendages jutted out, four on each side.
 A glowing crystal ball sat before her, reflecting a dim light on her face, accenting her ebony lipstick, smokey eye shadow, and violet blush.
 She seemed familiar although I’d never seen her in my life.

 I grabbed the tentacle holding me in place.
 “Please, I don’t belong here.”

-“Yes, but there is more, no?
+“A human boy, but there’s more.
 You are not from Strange World.”

-She cocked a pointy eyebrow.
+She cocked a thin eyebrow.
 “Are you sure you want to return?
 You are dying and have less than seven full days, of this I can confirm.”

 “What else could it be?
-Everything here is crazy!
-They even think I’m a cockroach!”
+Everything here is crazy.
+Everyone thinks I’m a cockroach.”

 “So what am I supposed to do?”

-“I do not require currency,” she purred.
+“I do not request currency,” she purred.
 “Only a promise.”